rsrchtsm/TooLQit/README.md

 </h6>
 </div>

-TooLQit is a leptoquark (LQ) toolkit which contains leading order (LO) FeynRules models of all possible scalar and vector LQ models.
-We provide the LQ models in the form of
+TooLQit is a leptoquark (LQ) tool kit which comprises of the Feynrules universal output files (UFO) of all the scalar and vector LQ models and a CaLQ--a python based calculator for testing if the LQ model parameters (mass and couplings) are allowed by the LHC.
-Universal FeynRules Output (UFO) files suitable for simulating in MadGraph5.
-In addition to this, we also provide the .fr files and the mathematica notebooks UFO files.

 ## Bugs and queries